Alcampopiano/OpenQuestion/paper/paper.md

 - Query strings can be used in survey URLs to associate arbitrary data with a given submission
 - Markdown widgets can be used for embedding images, GIFs, rich text, links, and more

+# Statement of need

+Many popular survey platforms are commercial products.
+This presents significant challenges for researchers with limited budgets and due to the proprietary nature of the software, developers cannot modify the code if the product fails to meet their needs.
+OpenQuestion fills this gap by giving researchers a survey tool that is free and open source.

-Another notable Python library that can be used for web-based data collection is Docassemble [@docassemble].
+Another free and open source Python-based survey platform is Docassemble [@docassemble].
 In contrast to OpenQuestion, Docassemble focuses on document generation, and in terms of development, web forms are created by writing YAML, Markdown, and Python.
-OpenQuestion on the other hand, is designed for surveys that save submissions to a database and survey development is most easly accomplished by using the GUI (although programmatic development is also possible).
+OpenQuestion on the other hand, is designed for surveys that save submissions to a database and survey development is most easily accomplished using the GUI (although programmatic development is also possible).
+Docassemble is a mature project with a thriving community and should be considered by researchers looking to automate document generation via web-based forms.

 # Acknowledgements